The Pump Room

 Talking of the Roman Baths, if you want to see one of the bath pools for free, you can great a great view from balcony of the Pump Room.
 Just walk into the corridor that links the Pump Room and the Roman Baths shop and the door to the balcony is normally open.
 Just step out and you have a birds-eye view of the bathing area beneath your feet.

 Many people who visit the Pump Room for food are looking for the famous Afternoon Tea of sandwiches, scones with jam and cream and a selection of dainty cakes.
 Afternoon Tea is served from lunchtime onwards and the options include one with champagne.
 We very much enjoyed our trip to the Pump Room, but mainly because of the atmosphere and architecture.
-To be honest the Afternoon Tea, although nice, was nothing exceptional.
-The presentation was good, but somehow the food didn’t quite match up to the surroundings.
+The Afternoon Tea was nice and the presentation was good, but somehow the food didn’t quite match up to the surroundings.
+The building is definitely the star here.
 There is certainly enough to eat though and we left very full.
-The tradition Pump Room Afternoon Tea costs £21 per person (2014 prices)
+The tradition Pump Room Afternoon Tea costs £42.50 per person (2025 prices)

-The Pump Room is open for Morning Coffee from 9.30am to 12 noon, for Lunch from 12 noon to 2.30pm and for Afternoon Tea from 2.30pm to 4.30pm.
-All tea packages are also available from 12 noon however.
-In July and August the Pump Room opens until 9pm serving dinner.
+The Pump Room is open for Morning Bakery and Brunch from 9.30am to 12 noon, then there are Afternoon Tea session through the afternoon.
+In the busy months the Pump Room opens until 9pm serving dinner.

 The Pump Room entrance is located next to the Roman Baths in the historic Abbey Church Yard right in the centre of Bath.
 The Hop on, Hop off Bus Tour stops right by the Abbey which is next to the Baths.

-Address: The Pump Room, Stall Street, Bath, BA1 1LZ.
+Address: The Pump Room, The Roman Baths, Stall Street, Bath, BA1 1LZ.

 Tel: +44 (0)1225 444477